-UCSD Medical Center is one of eight centers participating.
-Joe Ramsdell, M.D. and Stephen Wasserman, M.D., UCSD Professors of Medicine, are Principal Investigators for the UCSD site.
+UC San Diego Medical Center is one of eight centers participating.
+Joe Ramsdell, M.D. and Stephen Wasserman, MD, UC San Diego Professors of Medicine, are Principal Investigators for the UC San Diego site.

 "People have difficulty controlling their disease for a number of reasons," said Ramsdell.

 He said practitioners know that ongoing exposure to allergens can often lead to uncontrolled asthma symptoms.
 Such enduring exposures include cigarette smoke and inadequate medical treatment that results when patients do not regularly use their controller medicine.
 Ramsdell said a chronic infection in the airways is one of the most intriguing possibilities for uncontrolled symptoms.
 A low-level respiratory infection may cause inflammation that does not respond to typical asthma treatment.

 "We think this infection may cause a persistent release of chemicals in the airway that can thicken the airway and make the airway muscle more sensitive," said Wasserman.
 "This may lead to chronic breathing difficulties and more frequent asthma attacks."